 The relationship between forces in cross cables and the vertical displacement for both mock-ups is presented in Fig. 10 for all prestress levels.
-Note, that the member forces are the me an value calculated from the three cross-cables readouts.
-In the stocky mock-up the stiffness increasement is constant, while in the slender mock-up the increasement stops at a certain point and afterwards decreases.
+Note, that the member forces are the mean value calculated from the three cross-cable readouts.
+In the stocky mock-up, the stiffness increase is constant, while in the slender mock-up, the increase stops at a certain point and afterwards decreases.
 Moreover, the greater the prestress, the point of equilibrium change occurs earlier in the path.
-For example the 6th prestress level curve is decreasing from the beginning of the loading.
-Also, the magnitude of change of force values in cross cables for higher prestress levels are decreasing.
+For example, the 6th prestress level curve is decreasing from the beginning of the loading.
+Also, the magnitude of change of force values in cross cables for higher prestress levels decreases.